antoniukoff/InfernoEngine/README.md

 - **Particle System**: Robust particle system for creating stunning visual effects.
 - **Screen Management**: Screen management for seamless navigation between different game scenes or states.
 - **Debug Drawing**: Integrated debug drawing tools for troubleshooting and performance optimization.

+  ## Future Development Plans
+As the Inferno Engine continues to evolve, here are some of the exciting developments on the horizon:

+- **Transition to 3D**: Expanding the engine's capabilities to support 3D game development, offering more versatility and creative possibilities.
+- **Frustum Culling**: Implementing frustum culling to improve rendering performance by efficiently managing the visibility of objects.
+- **ECS (Entity Component System) Architecture**: Integrating an ECS framework for more efficient and flexible game object management and performance optimization.
+- **Advanced Physics and Collision Detection**: Enhancing the engine with more robust physics simulations and accurate collision detection mechanisms.
+- **AI Pathfinding Algorithms**: Incorporating sophisticated AI pathfinding to enable complex NPC behaviors and interactions within game environments.
+- **Custom Shader Support**: Adding support for custom shaders, allowing developers to create unique visual effects and further customize their games.
+- **Networking Capabilities**: Implementing networking features for multiplayer game development.

 ## Credits and Acknowledgements
 Vladgine makes use of the following open-source libraries: